Toshiba Data Recovery

 How Toshiba Drive Recovery Works

 Toshiba makes hard drives across five product lines, each with different controller architectures and firmware structures.
 The MQ laptop and MG enterprise series use Toshiba's own ARM-based controller, requiring the PC-3000 Toshiba module for firmware access.
 The DT desktop series uses Hitachi firmware architecture internally, requiring the PC-3000 Hitachi module instead.
 Using the wrong module produces no results.
+Our hard drive data recovery page covers the full range of brands & failure types we handle.

 We evaluate your drive for free, provide a firm quote, and charge nothing if we cannot recover your data.
 All recovery work happens in our Austin lab on PC-3000 Portable III and PC-3000 Express hardware with a 0.02 micron ULPA-filtered clean bench for mechanical work.